MIPS/gcc/gcc/config/sparc/sparc.md

   (symbol_ref "TARGET_FLAT != 0"))

 ;; Length (in # of insns).
+;; Beware that setting a length greater or equal to 3 for conditional branches ;; has a side-effect (see output_cbranch and output_v9branch).
 (define_attr "length" ""
   (cond [(eq_attr "type" "uncond_branch,call,sibcall")
 	   (if_then_else (eq_attr "empty_delay_slot" "true")